 Plants that require moderate to high humidity do best, especially in closed terrariums.
 I wouldn’t use succulents because they don’t like to stay moist nor do they need the humidity.
 If you want to use them, I’d recommend an open container.

-Venus Flytraps and Pitcher Plants love and need humidity.
+Carnivorous plants Venus Flytraps and Pitcher Plants love and need a humid environment.
 They’re well suited for use in closed terrariums but you’ll need to feed them!

 Terrarium DIY Materials

-Potting soil, peat-based, and well-draining.
+In terms of potting soil, I used one that was peat-based and well-draining.
 I mixed up a blend of 2/3 potting soil, 1/3 coco coir, and a few handfuls of coco chips.

-Charcoal. (optional) I always have this on hand because it not only adds to drainage, but it sweetens any excess water that might build up in the bottom of the container.
+Charcoal is optional, I always have charcoal on hand because it not only adds to drainage, but it sweetens any excess water that might build up in the bottom of the container.

 Water the plants the day before planting.